Kicksecure/security-misc/README.md

 * Memory zeroing at allocation and free time is enabled.

-* Machine checks (MCE) are disabled which makes the kernel panic on uncorrectable errors in ECC memory that could be exploited.
+* The machine check tolerance level is decreased which makes the kernel panic on uncorrectable errors in ECC memory that could be exploited.

 * Kernel Page Table Isolation is enabled to mitigate Meltdown and increase